Urban fantasy: 1980s and 1990s

+Shadowrun, a tabletop RPG with a similar concept to the Borderlands universe appeared.
+Like those earlier books, Shadowrun took place in a future Earth setting (specifically 2050, in the first edition), after the reappearance of supernatural powers and beings.
+Players could play humans (cybernetically enhanced or otherwise), elves, dwarves or orcs, all in a dark high tech setting.
+The more definitely cyberpunk approach (jaundiced and gritty) of the game's universe exerted its own influence.

-Anthologist and professor.
-Dr. Martin H. Greenberg sparked growth in urban fantasy by commissioning established authors to write stories for his many fantasy anthologies (among them Wizards, Witches, Devils, and Faeries).
+Anthologist and professor Dr. Martin H. Greenberg sparked growth in urban fantasy by commissioning established authors to write stories for his many fantasy anthologies (among them Wizards, Witches, Devils, and Faeries).
 The commissioned work was juxtaposed with older fiction; it frequently used supernatural elements in contemporary urban settings.

 21st century

 Several publications and writers have cited authors Laurell K. Hamilton and Kim Harrison as notable contributors to the genre.
 Entertainment Weekly, USA Today, and Time have recognized the longevity and influence of Hamilton's stories, while The New York Times and Amazon.com have noted the work of Kim Harrison.
 Author Courtney Allison Moulton has cited Hamilton's early works among her inspirations.
 Kelly Gay has noted Hamilton, Harrison, and Emma Bull as primary influences.
 Jim Butcher's The Dresden Files series have been described by Barnes and Noble as "the gold standard" for the genre; one of the books from the series was nominated for the 2015 Hugo Award.
-N. K. Jemisin's The City We Became features major cities acquiring sentience through human avatars; it won the 2020 BFSA Best Novel Award and was nominated for the 2021 Hugo and Nebula.
+N. K. Jemisin's The City We Became features major cities acquiring sentience through human avatars; it won the 2020 BSFA Award for Best Novel and was nominated for the 2021 Hugo and 2020 Nebula Awards.